Oklahoma Marijuana Laws

 LAW BREAKDOWNS

-Possessing or growing any amount of marijuana is a misdemeanor in Oklahoma, and the maximum possible penalty is one year in jail and $1,000 in fines (conditional release is possible on a first offense).
-Subsequent offenses have the same maximum penalties, but not possibility of conditional release.
+Possessing or growing any amount of marijuana is a misdemeanor in Oklahoma, and the maximum possible penalty is 1 year in jail and $1,000 in fines (conditional release is possible on a first offense).
+Subsequent offenses have the same maximum penalties, but no possibility of conditional release.

 Possession of marijuana within 1,000 feet of a school or university, a public park, or in the presence of a child younger than 12 is a felony that comes with doubled penalties and a mandatory minimum of half of the sentence received.